

 NURS8823 Clinical Practice for Child and Family Health Nursing

-My course Student placements Essential pre-placement checks Nursing (postgraduate) NURS8823 Clinical Practice for Child and Family Health Nursing
+My course Workplace placements and compliance requirements WIL compliance Nursing (postgraduate) NURS8823 Clinical Practice for Child and Family Health Nursing

 The information on this page is to be read in addition to the placement information for all postgraduate nursing students.